Start of Calico Tanks Trail

 Start of the Calico Tanks Trail

-This first portion of the trail is shared with the Turtlehead Peak Trail.
 Not long up the trail, the Turtlehead Peak trail splits to the left, and the Calico Tanks trail splits to the right.

 Follow the signs as it leads you to the right and through the sandstone rocks.

-As you follow the trail, you’ll traverse up carved stairs and do some light scrambling (which required us to use our hands and feet).
+As you follow the trail, you’ll traverse up carved stairs and do some light scrambling (which sometimes required us to use our hands and feet).

 You’ll reach the tanks after only 1.1 miles of hiking.
 The trail officially ends, but most hikers continue past the tanks to partake in the Las Vegas City views.